 This group has grown from 500 members in Fall 2010 to almost 3,000 members as of July 2019.
 How has this happened?
 More and more alumni are active on LinkedIn.com and are offering to provide mentoring and guidance to current Austin College students and fellow alumni.

-Career Services provides guides for building a professional profile.
+The Career Center provides guides for building a professional profile.
 Current students should make an appointment with a Career Counselor at 903.813.2074 to learn the standards for utilizing this network.